KevGildea/KevGildea.github.io/_posts/Kinematic-Chain-Mapping.md

     return oris, poss
 ```
-Plot:
+Plotting the kinematic chain in the global coordinate sysem:

 <p align="center">
   <img src="/assets/images/Kinematic-Chain-Mapping/fig8.PNG" width="700">
 </p>

-Since we use a directed graph, this approach also works for more complex kinematic chains with branching (i.e. where joints may have multiple children).
+Since we use the path to each joint from the directed graph, this approach also works for more complex kinematic chains with branching (i.e. where joints may have multiple children).

 <p align="center">
   <img src="/assets/images/Kinematic-Chain-Mapping/fig9.PNG" width="700">